 Not getting the results you expected from your digital marketing agency or have a nagging feeling something is off?
-These alone aren’t signs that your agency is intentionally or maliciously misleading you, but it’s wise to pay attention because they signal a lack of trust, often brought about by a lack of transparency.
+These alone aren’t signs that your marketing company is intentionally or maliciously misleading you, but it’s wise to pay attention because they signal a lack of trust, often brought about by a lack of transparency.

 As a digital marketing consultant with decades of experience, I often meet with business owners who share similar sentiments.
 And while it may be true that some agencies are truly good at what they do, when key stakeholder reaches out to me with concerns, I’m usually able to trace it back to one of the following “secrets” digital marketing agencies don’t tell their clients.